What is Wonder Tools & why subscribe?

 Find out about useful new stuff.
 Discover what’s new with a short weekly email.

 - What’s in the email?
 Useful sites & resources to save time and to help you do what you do a little more creatively.

-Join more than 6,000 subscribers.
-Many are journalists, teachers, creators and leaders.
+- Join more than 15,000 subscribers.
+Many are journalists, teachers, creators, leaders and curious digital explorers.

-Each post helps you find new things to make your work more enjoyable.
+- Each post helps you find new things to make your work more efficient, creative and enjoyable.

 Get an unbiased, independent take on the Web’s most useful sites and apps to save yourself having to do exhaustive research

 The newsletter highlights new sites, apps and other online services from an independent perspective.
 You get concise explanations of how a tool is useful and what to use it for, with examples, screenshots and use-cases, as in these recent posts.

 “I found this newsletter last night, and I love it!
 Thank you for writing it.
 Super, super helpful.”

 “Wonder Tools have been a source of inspiration, a playground, and a toolbox especially during the difficult days of COVID-19.”

 '“Ok I never say this about more skills/product-based newsletters but: This is sincerely one of the most helpful emails I get.
 You are constantly finding incredible new digital tools that I would never have the time to find otherwise.”